| Kent Good Times Dispatch

 have a poster board and Power Point presentation and we hope to speak to

+many groups along the way.
 Mr. Diehl said the idea for the ride came from

 Samantha Mangum, also a second-year teacher at Kent School.
 Ms. Magnum